COVID-19 Testing: Testing Information, Options, Protocols

 As of May 16, 2022, the VU COVID-19 Testing Center at David Williams II Recreation and Wellness Center will close operations for the summer.
-Due to lower density and continued low positivity rates on campus, the asymptomatic testing program is also suspended.
 Testing options available for the Vanderbilt community are outlined below.

 COVID-19 Testing Information

 Symptomatic testing is available at the following locations:

 - Student Health is open Mondays to Fridays 8 a.m. to 4:30 p.m. for students.
 Travel testing for students is also available through SHC.
 Please consult their website for more information.

 - Occupational Health Express Care is open Mondays to Fridays 7:30 a.m. to 4 p.m. for VU faculty, staff or postdocs.
 Location is Suite 112 on the 1st Floor of the Medical Arts Building.
 Work-related travel testing is also available at OHC; contact OHC for information.

 - Vanderbilt Health Walk-In Clinics noted here and the Vanderbilt Health Clinics at Walgreens noted here offer COVID-19 testing.

 - More information on testing options through VUMC can be found here.